-The SWT samples were put in the crucibles and heated at 105 °C in an oven for 2 hours to eliminate residual status.
-Then, they were ground in a mortar and pestle to produce the same powder.
-On the one hand, hydro char with a temperature range of 5 g SWT feed quantity, 2 MPa N2 pressure, contact period of 45 min, and a variety of temperatures at 150, 175, and 200°C were labeled (HTC@45min-150 °C, HTC@45min-175 °C, and HTC@45min-200 °C, respectively).
-This run found that the best temperature was 200 °C, and the highest calorific value was 14.77 kJ/kg, as shown in Table 1.
-On the other hand, hydrochar yield with a range of contact time feed amount 5 g of SWT, 2 MPa N2 pressure, at a constant temperature at 200 °C optimum temperature it was originated the previous run, and the difference of the contact time at 30, 45, and 60 minutes were labeled (HTC@200 °C-30min, HTC@200°C-45min, and HTC@200 °C-60min), respectively.
+- 2.1 Spent waste tea preparation.
+The spent waste tea (SWT) sample used in this work was collected from the Household waste resulting from daily consumption of tea.
+The experiments were done of dried SWT samples to 105°C at 2 h [13].
+Then, it was manually crushed, saves into powdered to obtained a similar form and the small size. - 2.2 HTC processes of SWT.
+The SWT samples were putted in the crucibles and heated at 105 °C in an oven for 2 hours to eliminate residual status, and then ground in a grout and pestle to produce the same powder.
+On one hand, hydrochar with a temperature range of 5 g SWT feed quantity, 2 MPa N2 pressure, contact period of 45 min, and a variety of temperature at 150, 175, and 200°C were labeled (HTC@45min-150°C, HTC@45min-175°C, and HTC@45min-200°C, respectively).
+In this run was found the best temperature was 200°C, and has highest calorific value was reached at 14.77 kJ/kg, as shown in Table 1.
+On the other hand, hydrochar yield with a range of contact time feed amount 5 g of SWT, 2 MPa N2 pressure, at a constant temperature at 200 °C optimum temperature it was originated the previous run, and the difference of the contact time at 30, 45, and 60 minutes were labeled (HTC@200°C-30min, HTC@200°C-45min, and HTC@200°C-60min), respectively.
 Furthermore, throughout this run, the best residence time was 75 minutes, and the greatest HHV was 14.95 kJ/kg, as shown in Table 1.
-HTC runs were performed with a 100 ml batch reactor autoclave, stainless steel, and the reactions occurred under N2 gas pressure.
+HTC runs were performed with a 100 ml batch reactor autoclave stainless steel, and the reactions occurred under N2 gas pressure.
 The reactor operated without a mixer, and a 1.0 kW jacket electric heating power source heated the autoclave reactor.
-The reactor automatically cools to room temperature after the reaction takes place.
+The reactor automatically cooled to room temperature after the reaction takes place.
 For subsequent analysis, the hydrochars generated were dried at 105°C for 2 hours and milled into fine powder [14].
-At least six times, all experiments were repeated.
+At least six times all experiments were repeated.